St Eunan's GAA: 2014 season

 The club secured a 15th Donegal Senior Football Championship on 2 November 2014 against local rivals Glenswilly at MacCumhaill Park, Ballybofey, a 0–9 to 0–6 win, with John Haran at 38 years old putting in a man-of-the-match performance in the middle of the field.
 Manager was Maxi Curran, who was the first manager outside the club's membership in its history.

 The under-21 side defeated a Cill Chartha team, with a flurry of late goals in the final of the Donegal Under-21 Football Championship leading to a scoreline of 3–12 to 1–15.

 The club's hurlers won their first Donegal Under-16 Hurling Championship title, defeating Buncrana in the final.
 The under-15 boys experienced both county and provincial success in the seven-a-side og sport tournament.
 The club's footballers won the Donegal Under-13 Football championship.

 2015 season

 The under-14 hurlers and footballers both did the double in league and championship.
 The under-14 footballers won the Feile All-Ireland.
 The under-14 hurlers won the Feile Shield All-Ireland Title.
 The under-14 camogie team won the county title and All-Ireland Feile shield.
-The under-16 and minor footballers won county championships, with wins over Seán MacCumhaills and Naomh Conaill respectively.
+The under-16 and minor footballers won county championships, with wins over Seán Mac Cumhaills and Naomh Conaill respectively.

 The club's hurlers won their first Donegal Under-21 Hurling Championship, defeating Setanta.

 2016 season

-The under-16 footballers won both county (defeating Seán MacCumhaills) and provincial titles (defeating Warrenpoint in Dromore 6–10 to 1–6).
+The under-16 footballers won both county (defeating Seán Mac Cumhaills) and provincial titles (defeating Warrenpoint in Dromore 6–10 to 1–6).